benblack769/benblack769.github.io/posts/learnings/replacing_openseadragon.md

 ### Phase 2: Attack of the dragon of chaos

-As soon as the network started giving us consistently fast responses, our next problem became clear.
+As soon as the network started giving us consistently fast responses, our next problem became clear---the frontend framework.

+Previously, we had been depending heavily on [OpenSeadragon](https://openseadragon.github.io/), a popular open source library for zoomable images like our own.
+But many of the system and display optimizations included in the library were clearly designed for slow servers and poor networks: rate limiting requests, heavy animations enabled by default to make the network.

 * OSD changes
 * Web workers
 * More OSD Changes